ksu-cs-textbooks/cis400/content/1-object-orientation/04-testing/05-xunit-assertions.md

 * `Assert.Contains<T>(T expected, IEnumerable<T> collection)` asserts that the `expected` item is found in the `collection`, while
 * `Assert.DoesNotContain<T>(T expected, IEnumerable<T> collection)` asserts the `expected` item is _not_ found in the `collection`

 Finally, `Assert.Collection<T>(IEnumerable<T> collection, Action<T>[] inspectors)` can apply specific inspectors against each item in a collection.
-This bears a bit of explaination by way of a demonstration:
+This bears a bit of explanation by way of a demonstration:

 ```csharp
 List<int> nums = new List<int>() {1, 2, 3};